Wendong-Huo/thesis-bodies/README.md

         * 21-22: feet contact.
 0 for no, 1 for yes. two feet.

         * 23-39: body params from our param file.

+    * Ant input space with body information:

+        * in total: 35

+        * so called "more" (same as Walker2D, but not confined in 2D, so angle to target, vy, roll are not zero.

+        * 8-23: 8 joints in an Ant

+        * 24-27: 4 feet contact.

+        * 28-34: our params

+8. Is the network not learning sufficiently fast on body infomation?

+    * invesitgate on walker2d_20_50-v10 on VACC (with body and without body)

+    * Starting ant_20_50-v0 experiments on VACC

+    * One possible reason that there's no significant difference in Walker2D might be my modification of the env python file.
+I adjusted the power coefficient according to volume, so I leak the body info into the network without body info.

+    * Start testing ant_20_50-v0, ant_20_100-v0 formally on VACC short.
+Seems there will be difference (different thickness need different power).

+    * change variation range to log scale, so now we can have more than 100% variation.

+    * Start testing ant_20_200-v0, ant_50_200-v0 on VACC bluemoon.
+Large body variation tend to cause difference.

+9. I found a fatal error!
+I didn't pass param into the neural network!
+Shame!

+    * I made the ppo with bodyinfo when I deal with single body training, however I forgot to change it to multi body version, so the training was actually using only the first body's parameters!
+Shame!

+    Now I am running ant_20_100 on both laptop and VACC short.

+    * No difference again!

+    * Trying to add another network module, to turn the body params into softmax info.
+But the weights are not learning. need debug.

+    * OK, the weights are updating by Torch.
+So the new module transfers the body params (7 numbers) into a probability of being in one of 7 categories.
+So the dimension doesn't change.
+(If do walker2d, need to change this.)

+    * Start ant_20_100 on VACC short. hope there's difference.

+    * We might modify _eval.py to see which category does the network assign to one set of body parameters.

 7. Argument